kdkalvik/Lagrange/_posts/2022-05-17-SGPTutorial.md

 Sparse Gaussian processes (SGPs) address the computational cost issues of Gaussian processes.
 Although there are numerous SGP approaches, Titsias's variational free energy (VFE) method is the most well known approach and has had a significant impact on the Gaussian process literature.

 As the name suggests, VFE is a variational approach that we can use to find an approximate posterior distribution.
-The main idea behind variational methods is to pick a family of distributions over the variables of interest with its own variational parameters.
+The main idea behind variational methods is to pick a parametric family of distributions (the variational distribution) to model the variables of interest.
+The distribution is chosen so that it is computationally tractable compared to the true distribution of the variables.

-We optimize the variational distribution to be close to the true distribution being approximated.
 We use the evidence lower bound (ELBO) as the optimization objective that, when maximized, would result in a variational distribution close to the true distribution when optimized.
 The ELBO is derived as follows using Jensen's inequality on the log probability of the observed output variables $$\mathbf{y}$$

 <details markdown=1>
   <summary>Click for details on Jensen's inequality</summary>